 Date Source Details of Representation Response Details of Amendment 12.11.2019 Building Control, Cardiff Council No adverse comments from a Building Control perspective.
 N/A N/A 19.12.2019 Matthew Phipps, TLT Solicitors Point 1.
 Prevention of Crime and Disorder.
 The prevention of crime and disorder is a major pillar of licensing legislation and one of two objectives, along with prevention of public nuisance, that drives the majority of representations to applications and reviews.
 However, we have become increasingly concerned that licensed premises are sometimes being unfairly held to a higher standard when it comes to prevention of crime and disorder than other public premises.
 Because premises undertaking licensable activities require a licence, this is often used to drive premises licence holders to accept conditions on their licence that have associated costs other premises would not be required to meet.
 Because breaches of condition can lead to prosecution or review of the licence, such conditions force costs onto premises that often can play a part in perfectly good businesses folding.
 Bricks and mortar businesses are already under severe financial pressures from minimum wage, rates and other levies, so these costs that may appear small when imposed can be the tipping point as to whether a business can survive or not.
 For instance, the approximate cost for hiring two door supervisors for four hours on a Friday and Saturday night alone per annum is around £14,000.
 It would we believe assist if the policy could expressly set out what it expects in terms of evidence from police or other officers when bringing a review or objecting to a premises licence.
-When Police present evidence of crime and disorder in relation to licensed premises, they will often include references to any crime that is associated not just with the premises as a local landmark which can include reference to all calls where those calls have referenced the premises as a local landmark which can include anything from criminal activity from people who have not been customers of the premises, offences in relation to taxis or queues, or general disturbance and noise nuisance where it cannot be said to be relevant to the premises.<!--Agree to include that evidence submitted in support of representations should be specific.Policy amended to include that it is expected by the Licensing Authority that any evidence submitted in support of representations should be specific.
-Agree to include that evidence submitted in support of representations should be specific.
+When Police present evidence of crime and disorder in relation to licensed premises, they will often include references to any crime that is associated not just with the premises in terms of its operation as licensed premises but generally.
+For instance, the Police will often include references to any crime that is associated not just with the premises in terms of its operation as licensed premises but generally.
+For instance, the Police will often include references to any crime that is associated not bave referenced the premises as a local landmark which can include anyt Agree to include that evidence submitted in support of representations should be specific.
 Policy amended to include that it is expected by the Licensing Authority that any evidence submitted in support of representations should be specific.